 - Sugar – The sugar is needed to help activate the yeast and gives this bread a little sweetness.

 - Milk – It’s very important to use warm milk.
-I test it with my finger, and make sure it’s not too hot, and not cold either.
+I test it with a digital thermometer.
+It should read between 100-110 degrees F.

-- Eggs – The eggs are very important to this recipe.
+- Room Temperature Eggs – Whole eggs are very important to this recipe.

-- Flour – For best results, use just 1/4 cup of all-purpose flour and then bread flour for the remainder.
+- Flour – For best results use just 1/3 cup of all-purpose flour and then bread flour for the remainder.

 - Butter – I use unsalted butter so we can control the salt.